<< Pin this post on cyber-security :)

 Bitdefender is like a lock on your door for all of your devices connected to your Wifi.

 It’s the only one of its kind, a new technology raved by The Wall Street Journal.
-For about $200 (currently on sale for $99), the product starts with a “vulnerability assessment feature” which identifies points of weakness in your cybersecurity.
+The product starts with a “vulnerability assessment feature” which identifies points of weakness in your cybersecurity.
 Once you hook up your devices to your home Wifi box, they stay protected when you’re on the go.
 The Bitdefender BOX’s private line stays at home, but is a scanned VPN, so your mobile device can safely go online anywhere.

 Not only does it protect your mobile and laptop devices — it’s a shield for all smart home objects.

 This means that when I travel, I can rest assured that my devices at home, and those connected to the ones at home are cyber safe.

 Invest in Website Monitoring and a Cloud Proxy Firewall

 I was tanning by the pool with legendary lifestyle and family blogger Jeana or SurfAndSunshine, when she told me about how one of her first websites was hacked.
 Every time someone clicked on any internal link within her blog, the user would be sent to a pornographic ad.
 It destroyed her business.
 Jeana suggested I use Sucuri.net to prevent my site from being hacked.
 As soon as your website becomes popular, you are a target for hackers.